 Slea Head Drive

 This expedition is definitely about the journey!
 Take your time, enjoy the drive, stop and partake in the local fare.
 Slea Head Drive incorporates an entire road trip of beautiful places in Ireland.
-The narrow road abuts the coastline making for dramatic and unique views throughout the gorgeous drive.
+The narrow road abuts the coastline making for dramatic and unique views throughout the gorgeous drive in Ireland!

 Slea Head Drive is a loop, both beginning and ending in Dingle.
 Most travelers set out in a clockwise direction to avoid coming head to head with a beastly tour bus on the slender road. there are plenty of stops along the route for scenic photos from golden beaches, to sheer cliffs and historic ruins.